buyan-kh/cooking_college/README.md

-# 📚 Deepify - The Intelligent Study Companion 🧠
+# 📚 Cooking College - The Intelligent Study Companion 🧠

-Deepify is an AI-powered study platform that transforms how students engage with course materials by creating personalized learning roadmaps and adaptive quizzes.
+Cooking College is an AI-powered study platform that transforms how students engage with course materials by creating personalized learning roadmaps and adaptive quizzes.

 ## ✨ Features